Notice of Race / Sailing Instructions – One Star Challenge 2021

 The race can be divided into two or more offset starts.

-The breakdown is decided by the race committee and will be used to create space on the starting line and to gather the arrivals back to Køge Marina.
+The division is decided by the race committee and will be used to create space on the starting line and to gather the arrivals back to Køge Marina.
 The final times for the starts will be announced by mail, on the website and on a poster on the clubhouse window.

 Start and finish line

 The race committee establishes the start and finish line in the immediate vicinity of the piers at Køge Marina.

 Starting procedure for each start.

 5 min. before start: Warning signal, Red flag – flag up, accompanied by sound signal